Live Events

 Push your live stream from an encoder (OBS, Wirecast, vMix, etc.) to Vidori’s RTMP ingest.

-- Open the live event channel
+- Open the live event and go to the Ingest tab

 - Configure your encoder and start streaming before the scheduled start time